 Where to Eat in Richmond, Indiana

-I’ve compiled a 3-article series on places to EXPLORE, EAT, and PLAY in Richmond and surrounding Wayne County towns.
+I’ve compiled a 3-article series on places to EXPLORE, EAT, and PLAY in Richmond and the surrounding Wayne County area.
 This is part two of my Richmond, Indiana, and Wayne County series and we are talking about where to eat!
-If you read my Places to Explore in Richmond, Indiana you’ll know that Richmond has several great museums, along with the Gennett Records Walk of Fame and the Wayne County Veterans Memorial Park.
+If you read my Places to Explore in Richmond, Indiana you’ll have discovered that Richmond has several great museums, along with the Gennett Records Walk of Fame and the Wayne County Veterans Memorial Park.
 They also have some delicious eats and treats!

-During my weekend in Richmond, my belly was kept full of good food.
-There is an ample amount of local restaurant favorites in Wayne County, including some historic dining options and desserts.
-Additionally, Richmond is right along the Historic National Road (and featured in Midwest Road Trip Adventures!).
+When visiting, my belly is always kept full.
+There is an ample amount of local restaurant favorites in Richmond, including dining in historic buildings, sweet treats, and hearty breakfast options.
+Additionally, Wayne County is located along the Historic National Road and is featured in Midwest Road Trip Adventures!

 Plan an entire weekend in Wayne County!
 Check out these articles: